Robert Gumny

-Robert Krzysztof Gumny (born 4 June 1998) is a Polish professional footballer who plays as a defender for Bundesliga club FC Augsburg and the Poland national team.
+Robert Krzysztof Gumny (born 4 June 1998) is a Polish professional footballer who plays as a right-back for Ekstraklasa club Lech Poznań.

 Club career

 In September 2020, Gumny joined Bundesliga club FC Augsburg on a five-year contract.
 The transfer fee paid to Lech Poznań was reported as €2 million plus possible bonuses.
+He left Augsburg at the end of his contract in June 2025.

+On 1 July 2025, Gumny rejoined Lech Poznań on a two-year deal.

 International career

-He made his debut for Poland national football team on 11 November 2020 in a friendly game against Ukraine, as a starter.
+On 11 November 2020, Gumny debuted for the Polish senior squad in a friendly match against Ukraine as a starter.
+He was later included for the 2022 FIFA World Cup, but did not play in any match of the tournament.